Royal Netherlands Army: Cold War

 During the Korean War, 4,748 members of the army, the Royal Netherlands Navy and the Netherlands Marine Corps formed the Nederlands Detachement Verenigde Naties and were dispatched to East Asia to fight against the troops of the People's Republic of China and North Korea.
 122 soldiers were killed in action, 3 soldiers went missing in action.

 State Secretary of Defense Calmeyer, opens the new armored infantry education center in Veldhoven in 1963, after which light tanks of the type AMX-13 and AMX-VCI tracked vehicles move by in a procession.

-The I (Netherlands) Corps stood watch alongside its NATO allies in Germany during the Cold War.
+The I Corps (Netherlands) stood watch alongside its NATO allies in Germany during the Cold War.
 The corps consisted of three divisions during the 1980s, the 1st, 4th, and 5th (reserve) divisions.
 It was part of the NATO Northern Army Group.
 The corps' war assignment, as formulated by Commander, Northern Army Group (COMNORTHAG), would be to: